pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

 ::

     Usage: pywbemcli server namespaces [COMMAND-OPTIONS]

       Display the namespaces in the WBEM server

     Options:
+      -s, --sort  Sort into alphabetical order by classname.
       --help      Show this message and exit.

 .. _`pywbemcli server profiles --help`: